salog0d/MyCRM/README.md

-Here's an updated README for your **MyCRM** app, developed using Django:

----

 # MyCRM

 MyCRM is a web application built with Django that provides administrative control over people and products in an inventory (almacén).
 It allows you to manage, track, and administer users and products effectively in real-time.